 Induction isn’t compulsory

-The ‘how do I cancel an induction?’ question is a sad indictment on the maternity services in the area in which women are asking this question.
+The ‘how do I cancel an induction?’ question is a sad indictment on the maternity services.
 It underlines the way in which many women don’t feel that they are at the centre of or in control of their maternity care.
-I am both immensely grateful to Beverley Beech for writing Am I Allowed and immensely sad that she needed to write it.
-But in her words,
+In the words of Beverley Beech:

 “Since most women simply assume they should, or feel obliged to, do as they are told – in their first pregnancy anyway – doctors and midwives, who are often busy, and who rarely encounter women who decline tests and interventions, assume that consent has been given.
 They are supposed to be offering and providing care, not insisting on it.
 The reason they want you to have a particular test or procedure may not be because of your individual need, but because it fits in with the hospital protocol.
 This is a set of written guidelines, which women rarely see, aimed at providing safe care for the majority, for that unit, and often not based on research.
 One size fits all, but it might not for you.
 If in doubt, ask to see the protocol which applies to your type of care.
 You have a right to see it.
 And a right not to follow it.”
 (Beech 2015: 1-2)